adamcrombie/Artispyr/README.md

 - search: this is the form for the user search.
 - View: parent class for rendering.
 - MessageView: parent class with messages and extends View.
+- sectionHeadings: used to control buttons to show/hide results and favourites.
+- mediaQueries: javascript media queries.

 Other files are: